fgsalomao/Project-3/README.md

     1) Boostrap - To create the navigation bar on top of the pages.
     2) Chart.js - To draw charts on index.html.
     3) D3 - For DOM tree element editing.
+    4) Leaflet - To create map component and interactions.

 ## How to use
 1) https://fgsalomao.github.io/Project-3/index.html